nkristek/Navigation/README.md

 Congratulations, your MVVM-C application is up and running 🎉

 Below there are a couple of examples on how to use this pattern reactively.
-Among other benefits, this has makes it possible to decouple the viewmodel and coordinator even further by using signals.
+Among other benefits, this makes it possible to decouple the viewmodel and coordinator even further by using signals.

 ## Example
 ### Pure Swift + dependency injection

+> For more information please read through the [Usage](#usage) section.

 <details>
   <summary>AppDelegate</summary>